About Yayoi Kusama

 Yayoi Kusama made her first sculpture in 1994 which was a solid yellow colored pumpkin with a clear spot pattern.
 While this first and a couple of other projects would be installed in Japan, many others would be scattered all around the world.
 Some of these famous works are The Visionary Flowers of 2002 to be found in the Matsumoto City Museum of Art in Nagano, Japan; the Tulipes de Shangri-La of 2003 to be found in, Eurolille, Lille, France; the Tsumari in Bloom of 2003 to be found in Niigata, Japan; and The Hymn of Life: Tulips of 2007 situated in Beverly Hills City Council, Los Angeles.

 Yayoi develops a certain work overtime to sort of tell a story.
-Many people must have noticed the pumpkin sculptures and the frequency in which they appear in her work creates a signature effect in her works.
-That is however not all she does although many plant-like sculptures are made purposefully for institutions.
+Many people must have noticed the pumpkin sculptures and how they appear in her work create a signature effect in her works.
+However, that is not all she does, although many plant-like sculptures are made purposefully for institutions.
 To preserve the paintings and protect them from outdoor elements, highly durable plastic that has been reinforced with fiberglass is used for casting.
 This is then painted over with urethane for perfection.

 The iconic yellow pumpkin on Naoshima Island

-The large yellow pumpkin dotted in black on the Naoshima Island located in the Japanese Kagawa Prefecture has soon become an icon because it’s so distinctive and contrasts the natural environment.
+The large yellow pumpkin dotted in black on the Naoshima Island located in the Japanese Kagawa Prefecture has soon become an icon.
+It’s so distinctive and contrasts the natural environment.
 It’s located very close to water, and the reflection makes this sculpture stand out even more.
 It’s also located close to the Naoshima Port Terminal, so most visitors to the island will pass by the artwork.

 Polka dot sculptures & tree wrappings